 In the year 1984, no trace of the second canal existed.
 You'll scroll through the Time Line to watch the second canal's development as it occurred.

 - On the right side of Time Line, click the plus sign to move to the next image of the area chronologically.

 You may move through other dates as the Landsat App shows imagery close by.
 Continue until you see imagery that covers the same area as the canal.

 The next date with canal imagery is August 23, 2006, still long before the second canal's construction.

-- Continue clicking the plus sign until you reach December 12, 2014.
+- Continue clicking the plus sign until you reach the autumn of 2014.

 Although faint, you can see the foundation of the second canal to the right of the first.

 - Continue clicking the plus sign to observe the canal's development over time.